-Nutrition and a healthy diet helps you recover from addiction by allowing your mind and body to work better and heal faster.
-It helps you stay sober by supporting your mind and body to function consistently well, thus maintaining your good health.
-Eating healthy helps you get and stay sober in a number of specific ways such as stabilizing your mood, improving your focus, increasing your energy, and making you better at resisting cravings for addictive substances and behaviors.
-Conversely, nutrient deficiencies can make getting and staying sober more difficult by making you more susceptible to depression, distraction, fatigue, and cravings.
-As a recovering addict, you are especially vulnerable to nutrient deficiencies, for a number of behavioral and biological reasons—but eating healthy can help correct your nutrient deficiencies and greatly improve your odds of getting and staying sober.
+Eating a healthy diet helps you with addiction recovery by allowing your mind and body to work better and heal faster.
+It helps you maintain your recovery by supporting your mind and body to function well consistently, thus maintaining your good health.
+Eating healthy helps you with addiction recovery in a number of specific ways such as stabilizing your mood, improving your focus, increasing your energy, and making you better at resisting cravings for addictive substances and behaviors.
+Conversely, nutrient deficiencies can make addiction recovery more difficult by making you more susceptible to depression, distraction, fatigue, and cravings.
+Substance use disorders can make you are especially vulnerable to nutrient deficiencies, for a number of behavioral and biological reasons—but eating healthy can help correct your nutrient deficiencies and greatly improve your odds of successfully achieving recovery and maintaining it long term.

 Eating Healthy Means Getting the Right Nutrients and Calories in the Right Quantities